No time to read the full post? Listen here to the audio version:

 It’s Time to Cook…

 This recipe calls for Ancho Chilies which are dried poblano peppers sold for just a few dollars at Mexican grocers, or any grocery store with a big international aisle.
 You can even buy them online.
+If you want to pick them up at an even affordable price then you may want to see which stores will accept coupons or promo codes so that you, the customer, can make great savings on your next shop – check out websites like Raise to see precisely where you can do this.
 These dried chilies are used in mole sauces, salsa, enchilada sauce, and can even be rehydrated (add hot water) to use the peppers for any dish.
 I’ve made this soup several times with both Ancho and Guajillo peppers, but Ancho takes the win.
 The skins are much more tender and enjoyable to eat in this soup.
 Look for small packages like this and you’re ready to cook!

 - 5 Dried Ancho Chilies